 What You Can Eat and What You Can't

 At every meal, you get a fist-sized serving each of protein and carbs.
-Overall, the diet breaks down to 40% to 50% of each, with very little fat.
+Overall, the diet breaks down to about 40% to 50% of each, with very little fat.

 You can have bread, pasta, potatoes, lean meats, fruits, vegetables, and small amounts of certain fats.
 The diet requires that you eat at least two servings of vegetables and drink 10 glasses of water daily.

 Once a week, you get a "free" day, when you can eat whatever you want.

 Except on your free day, you can't have bacon, fatty cuts of beef, hot dogs, or deep-fried meats.
 You're not allowed sugary or processed foods like cookies, cake, candy, white rice, chips, and soda.
 Some fats -- such as butter, lard, mayonnaise, coconut oil, and full-fat dairy products -- also are off-limits.

 You may see some quick results following the Body for Life program.But if you don't want to commit to fitting six small meals into your day, it could be tough to follow.
 The intense workouts 6 days a week may also be too much for many people.

 Limitations: Preparing more meals a day can take more planning, though they can include the program's shakes or nutrition bars twice a day.
 The diet is also higher in protein than what is typically recommended.

 Cooking and shopping: The diet includes recipes, sample meal plans, and shopping lists.

 In-person meetings: No.